Donna Reed: Personal life

 From 1943 to 1945, Reed was married to make-up artist William Tuttle.
 After they divorced in 1945 she married producer Tony Owen.
-They raised four children together: Penny Jane (born 1945) and Anthony (born 1946) — both adopted — and Timothy (born 1949) and Mary Anne (born 1957).
+They raised four children together, two of whom were adopted.
 After 26 years of marriage, Reed and Owen divorced in 1971.

 Three years later, Reed married Grover W. Asmus, a retired United States Army colonel.
 They remained married until her death in 1986.